CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 Each separate GPU computer, or GPU **node**, has a small number of GPUs.
 Puhti and Mahti have 4 GPUs per node, and LUMI has 8 GPUs.
 The supercomputer may have tens or even thousands of GPU nodes.
-See [GPU-accelerated machine learning](gpu-ml.md) for more details.
+See [GPU-accelerated machine learning](gpu-ml.md) for more details, in particular the table of GPUs in CSC's different supercomputers might be of interest.
 If you need 1-4 GPUs (or 1-8 in LUMI) you should always reserve a **single node job**.
 If you need more than 4 GPUs (or 8 in LUMI) you need to reserve a **multi-node job**.
-You can then only reserve full nodes, i.e., the number of GPUs will be a multiple of 4 (or 8).

 ### MPI tasks